 The reason why even less skilled fly casters are found on the net with pictures of huchos and a fly rod has its origin - at least this was what was plausibly confirmed to me from many fly fishers - in hucho guidings.

-Shall I cut my shooting head to 4m, 3m, 2m or perhaps only 1m?
-Or should I forget about the fly line at all and cast the streamer with a fly rod and thin monofilament or polyfilament only, like some anglers already do?
-The fly line cannot pull such heavy streamers through the air anyway, so it only works as an alibi device.
+Shall I cut my shooting head to less than 4m or even 3m, 2m ... perhaps only 1m?
+Or should I forget about the fly line at all and cast the streamer with a fly rod and thin monofilament or polyfilament only, like some "fly" fishers already do?
+A fly line cannot pull such heavy streamers through the air anyway, so it only works as an alibi device.
 Where shall this lead to?
-This is not fly fishing anymore but spinning with a fly rod, nothing else!
+This is not fly fishing any more but spinning with a fly rod, nothing else!

-Instructor collegue and hucho guide Markus Kaaser from Carynthia (AT), who fly fishes for hucho absolutely correctly and successfully, rises his eyebrows and labels the heavy-weight streamer casting not as fly fishing but as "adventurous methods".
+Instructor colleague and hucho guide Markus Kaaser from Carynthia (AT), who fly fishes for hucho absolutely correctly and successfully, raises his eyebrows and labels the heavy-weight streamer casting not as fly fishing but as "adventurous methods".
 For me fishing this way with a fly rod is just absolute nonsense!
-Sadly enough, many of the published so called "fly caught huchos" were caught this way.
+Sadly enough, many of the published so-called "fly caught huchos" were caught this way.

 True Fly Fishing for Huchos

 Is it possible to catch a hucho on a fly correctly?
-Yes, of course, but the combination of streamer weight and the correct fly line are essencial.
+Yes, of course, but the combination of streamer weight and the correct fly line is essential.
 Your line must be heavy enough to pull your hucho streamer through the air.
 The shape and length of the fly line (head) is very important.
-If the correct line is used, the loop of the fly line is always travelling through the air ahead of the streamer and even when casting very large streamers the fly line and leader stretch in the very last part of the cast.
+If the correct line is used, the loop of the fly line is always traveling through the air ahead of the streamer, and even when casting very large streamers the fly line and leader stretch in the very last part of the cast.
 If you want to know if your fly line works, just make a roll cast.

 If the fly line is able to present your hucho streamer (which btw also applies to nymphs) via a roll cast your tackle fits and you are fly fishing for huchos.